This degree-audit and advising tool helps you and your academic advisor review progress toward your degree.

 Courses that you withdrew from or do not meet minimum grade requirements are listed under the Insufficient heading.
 Also, any earlier instances of courses that you may have repeated will be listed here.
 These courses cannot be used to fulfill degree requirements.

 Meet with your academic advisor to review your program requirements and your completed coursework.
-If an adjustment is needed, your advisor can request an exception where appropriate.
+If an adjustment (also called an exception) is needed, your advisor can submit a request where appropriate.

 The most common adjustments are for transfer credit that is awarded as “Undistributed,” which means it was not a direct course-for-course equivalent.
 Exceptions will be noted on the degree audit under their corresponding requirement with the date the exception was made and a brief description.